BobTB/standardnotes-obsidian-md-exporter/README.md

 A Python script to convert Standard Notes JSON export to individual Markdown files compatible with Obsidian https://obsidian.md/ while maintaining tags and file timestamps.

+## Compatibility with Other Markdown Editors

+While this tool is designed with Obsidian users in mind, the generated Markdown files are compatible with any Markdown editor.
+This means you can easily import and use your Standard Notes content in other Markdown-based applications as well.

 ## Features

 - Converts Standard Notes JSON export to individual Markdown files